Last Updated November 21, 2024

 Mistake #1: Not researching the media

 Reporters often tell me that one of the biggest mistakes PR people make is sending a pitch to the wrong reporter.
 PR people need to do research to determine who the right reporter(s) is.
-Is there beat a fit for your pitch?
+Is their beat a fit for your pitch?
 If it's local/regional news, does the reporter cover that city or region?

 Another related mistake is doing NO research and sending a pitch out to MANY reporters at once.
 This is spam and should NEVER be done, although media databases are set up to allow this to happen.